tylerhenthorn/terraform-digitalocean-openvpn/README.md

 # terraform-digitalocean-openvpn

+Quickly deploys a VPN server using Terraform Cloud and DigitalOcean.

-Deploys a VPN server. `make` creates the server and the client configuration file, `make destroy` deletes it.
-Uses Terraform Cloud for state management and execution, and DigitalOcean for hosting.
+A simple `make` creates the server and the client config, and `make destroy` deletes it.

+DigitalOcean is fast, and if you destroy after using it costs almost nothing.

 ## Prerequisites